code-423n4/2023-03-zksync/README.md

 The factory dependencies field provided by the user for each transaction contains the list of the contract's bytecode hashes to be marked as known.
 We can not simply trust the operator to "know" these bytecodehashes as the operator might be malicious and hide the preimage.
 We ensure the availability of the bytecode in the following way:

 - If the transaction comes from L1, i.e. all its factory dependencies have already been published on L1, we can simply mark these dependencies as "known".
-- If the transaction comes from L2, i.e. (the factory dependencies are yet to publish on L1), we make the user pays by burning gas proportional to the bytecode's length.
-After that, we send the L2→L1 log with the bytecode hash of the contract.
+- If the transaction comes from L2, i.e. (the factory dependencies are yet to publish on L1), the operator prepares the compress the bytecode offchain and then verifies that the bytecode was compressed correctly.
+After that, we send the L2→L1 log with the compressed bytecode of the contract.
 It is the responsibility of the L1 contracts to verify that the corresponding bytecode hash has been published on L1.

+It is the responsibility of the [BytecodeCompressor](#bytecodecompressor) system contract to verify that the operator has compressed the bytecode correctly.

 It is the responsibility of the [ContractDeployer](#contractdeployer--immutablesimulator) system contract to deploy only those code hashes that are known.